We Help DoD Contractors Throughout the U.S. Prepare for CMMCRequest a CMMC Consultation

-CMMC outlines procedures businesses must take to protect FCI and CUI if they intend to work with the DoDor any other federal agencies that adopt these standards.
+CMMC outlines practices and procedures businesses must take to protect FCI and CUI if they intend to work with the DoD or any other federal agencies that adopt these standards.

 What should your business expect from the CMMC process?

-1. The process to achieve CMMC can take up to twelve months… or more.
+The process to achieve CMMC can take up to twelve months… or in some cases longer.

 Businesses cannot meet CMMC standards overnight.
-In fact, it could reasonably take most businesses at least a full year to be qualified for certification.
-With the standard starting to roll out in late 2020, many are already behind the ball.
-If your business plans to bid on DoD contracts in the upcoming year, it is imperative that you begin working towards satisfying the requirements as soon as possible.
+In fact, it could reasonably take most businesses at least a full year to be initially qualified for certification.
+If your business plans to bid on DoD contracts, it is imperative that you begin working towards satisfying the requirements of DFARS 252.204-7012, NIST SP 800-171r2 and a CMMC Maturity Level as soon as possible.

-Many companies expect to be able to hire an outside contractor to bring their systems up to CMMC standards for them, which is not a realistic understanding of what all is required to be compliant.
-The active participation of the company and implementation of standards, processes, and procedures is required to achieve, and maintain, compliance.
+Many companies expect to be able to hire an outside contractor to bring their systems up to CMMC standards for them.
+However, the active participation of the company and implementation of standards, practices, processes, and procedures is required to achieve—and maintain—compliance.

-At Brightline, we work closely with our clients, explaining the full CMMC process, walking through their infrastructure, looking at the technical controls, and reviewing the policies that demonstrate how the control is being enacted.
-We can assist in moving the process forward, but the client is responsible for implementing its new cybersecurity policies.
+At Brightline, we work closely with our clients, explaining the full CMMC process, walking through their infrastructure, looking at their technical controls, and reviewing policies that demonstrate how the control is being enacted.
+We can assist in moving the process forward, but, per CMMC requirements, the client is responsible for implementing its new cybersecurity policies.

-3. CMMC is awarded on a pass/fail basis.
+Final CMMC will be awarded on a pass/fail basis.

-Companies are often under the mistaken impression that meeting CMMC requirements can be left to the IT department.
+Companies are often under the impression that meeting CMMC requirements can be left to the IT department.
 However, practicing cybersecurity hygiene is a more holistic process which must incorporate multiple departments from HR to Operations.
-Employees must be trained in the appropriate procedures and new workflows must be designed to ensure the controls are followed.
+Employees must be trained in the appropriate procedures, security awareness protocols, and new workflows must be designed to ensure the controls are followed.

 Seeing this process through requires a “compliance manager” who can work on maintaining CMMC requirements.
-Some standards require continuous monitoring, review, tasks and documentation.
+Some standards require continuous monitoring, review, tasks, and documentation.
 Also, cybersecurity threats and standards are constantly evolving.
-Businesses who pass these standards will be certified for three years, but without an individual monitoring and maintaining compliance requirements, an organization is likelyto fail future audits.
+Businesses who pass these standards will be certified for three years, but without an individual or group monitoring and maintaining compliance requirements, an organization is likely to fail future audits.

 If you are ready to prepare your business for Cybersecurity Maturity Model Certification, we can help.
-We have experts on our team who can work with your business and your CMMC compliance manager to guide you towards satisfying all requirements that will need to be met to earn your certification.
+Brightline is now a Registered Provider Organization (RPO), and our team includes two Registered Practitioners (CMMC-RPs) who have been certified by the CMMC Accredition Body, and who can provide the certified CMMC consulting necessary to guide you towards satisfying requirements that will need to be met in order for your organization to earn a CMMC certification.